-FX052X99X060 Overflow (Ov) This site differs from Swale Moist Grassland ecological site in that it is on flood plains rather than upland swales.
+FX052X99X060 Overflow (Ov) This site differs from the Swale Dry Shrubland ecological site in that it is on flood plains rather than upland swales.
 It generally is on stream terraces adjacent to a losing stream reach and in some areas has a water table greater than 40 inches below the soil surface.
-FX052X02X756 Woody Draw (Wd) Moist Grassland This site differs from the Swale Moist Grassland ecological site in that it is dominated by facultative woody species.
-Shrubs dominate the site in terms of cover and production.
-FX052X01X032 Loamy (Lo) Dry Grassland This site differs from the Swale Moist Grassland ecological site in that it is in higher topographical positions that do not receive additional moisture whereas the Swale Moist Grassland ecological site is in the bottoms of coulees or swales and receives additional moisture.
+FX052X03X032 Loamy (Lo) Dry Shrubland This site differs from the Swale Dry Shrubland ecological site in that it is in higher topographical positions that do not receive additional moisture; whereas, the Swale site is in the bottoms of coulees or swales and receives additional moisture.
+FX052X01X062 Swale (Se) Dry Grassland This site differs from the Swale Dry Shrubland ecological site in that it has slightly cooler annual temperatures and supports silver sagebrush, but not Wyoming big sagebrush.